micahswab/RiskMetrics/README.md

 6. In RiskMetrics, run `./setup.sh`

 ## Usage
-0. Retrieve a package to analyze
+0. Retrieve a software package to analyze
 1. In RiskMetrics, run `./start.sh`
-2. You will be prompted to enter the absolute file path to the software package to be analyzed
+2. You will be prompted to enter the absolute file path to the software package
 3. You will be prompted for the software package's vendor
 4. You will be prompted for the software package's name
 5. You will be prompted for the software package's version
 6. The results will be displayed on the Terminal

 ## Development Environment
-Development is currently being performed on macOS 10.12.3 and Windows 10 using Python 3.6.0.
+Development is currently being performed on macOS Sierra and Windows 10 using Python 2.7 and 3.6.
+See developement setup instructions in riskmetrics for more information on how to start developing.

-Non-collaborators interested in contributing should contact Micah (mswab@unomaha.edu) or Kiet (khtran@unomaha.edu)
+Those interested in contributing should contact Micah (mswab@unomaha.edu) or Kiet (khtran@unomaha.edu).

+### Data Flow Diagram

+![Data Flow Diagram](DFDv2.png)

 ### Database Schema
 This section is intentionally empty as no generated data is currently being cached.

-### Data Flow Diagram

-![Data Flow Diagram](DFDv2.png)

 ### License & Copyright Declarations

-Source code licensed under MIT.
+RiskMetrics source code licensed under MIT.

 Documents licensed under CC BY-SA 4.0.

-All work copyright © Micah Swab and Kiet Tran 2017.
+All work copyright © Micah Swab, Kiet Tran 2017.

-### License Scanner instructions :
-Go to the md file instruction to use license scanner.
-It will help you how to use it perfectly